Nirav's Blog

 Read full post...

+It was a strange afternoon, no doubt.
+The sun grinned from the west, making shadows in strange corners and bouncing off whitewashed walls, while the eastern sky was dark and premonitory with a sinister turbulence.
+I was walking home contemplating this contrast and hoping for a rainbow.
 First an apprehensive drop hit my earlobe.
 I continued to walk.
 The next landed on my cheek.
 The women coming out of the shop held out their palm and lightheartedly exclaimed, “Hurry!
 It’s starting to rain!”.
 I continued to walk.
 I felt a drop on my eyebrow, then on my nose, then two drops at once and before I could register that I had lost count, it had started to rain.

 Read full post...

+The final code is in GitHub here.
 Da Vinci is quoted saying, “Art is never finished, only abandoned”.
 I don’t see why it should be any different for code.
 With that said, I’d like to declare my latest project: an implementation of the huffman’s algorithm, abandoned.
 It works well as it is, but it can be made a lot better.

 Read full post...